 Property packages provide the relationships and parameters necessary to determine the properties of process streams.
-Property packages may be general in purpose, such as ideal gas equations, or specific to a certain application.
-The IDAES modeling framework divides property packages into two parts:
+They may be general in purpose, such as ideal gas equations, or specific to a certain application.
+Property packages are separated into two categories:

 In summary, physical property packages consist of two parts: